View and change application control rulesets

 - On the pop-up window that appears, go to the Rules tab.

-If you want to focus on software that was blocked (or allowed), then in the dropdown menu near the top of the page, select By Action or By Path to group similar rules.
+If you want to focus on software that was blocked (or allowed), then in the menu next to Application Control Rules, select By Action or By Path to group similar rules.
 Alternatively, you can use the search to filter the list.

 If you want to change the action for a software file, but it has multiple different file names or paths, select By File Name or By Path to group related rules.

-- Find the row for the specific software that you want to allow / block.
+- Find the row for the specific software that you want to allow or block.